alessiapacca/igl-project/README.md

 ### Alexandre Binninger

+- PCA on faces.
+- Some UI for eigenfaces.
-Running PCA on faces, some UI.
-Saving and Loading system for PCA results.
+- Saving and Loading system for PCA results.

 ### Niklaus Houska